Yarn Types : What Type of Yarn Suits Your Needs

 Super Bulky Yarns

-These yarns have a weight of heavy worsted, or heavier and generally measure between 11 – 13 stitches per inch (spi).
+These yarns have a weight of heavy worsted or heavier and generally measure between 11 and 13 stitches per inch (SPI).

 Chunky Yarns

-Yarn that falls in this category measures 14 – 22 spi.
-This is the yarn weight category that is used for making quick and cozy throws or more substantial garments.
+Yarn in this category measures 14 to 22 SPI.
+This weight works well for making quick and cozy throws or more substantial garments.

 Bulky Yarns

-Yarn in this weight range measures between 23 – 27 spi, which makes it a great choice for large projects like rugs, afghans, and sweaters.
+Yarn in this weight range measures between 23 and 27 SPI, making it a great choice for large projects like rugs, afghans, and sweaters.

 Jumbo Yarns

-These yarns have a weight of chunky and generally measure between 28 – 32 spi.
-This yarn category is best for doing large projects that require more than one skein, like blankets or sweaters.
+These yarns have a weight of chunky and generally measure between 28 and 32 SPI.
+This category is best for large projects that require more than one skein, like blankets or sweaters.

 Super Jumbo Yarns

-Yarn in this weight range has a thickness heavy worsted and measures 33 – 36spi.
-The higher stitch per inch measurement makes it a good choice for cable and other textured patterns.
+Yarn in this weight range has a thickness of heavy worsted and measures 33 to 36 SPI.
+The higher stitch-per-inch measurement makes it a good choice for cable and other textured patterns.

 Worsted Yarns